19 Home Improvement Myths Busted

 Instead of thinking big, think realistic.
 You may want a giant bump-out addition, but will the cost of that addition or remodel pay off in the long run?
 Plus, would the improvement make your home look ridiculous compared to other homes on your block?
 That is a potential problem when it's time to sell.

 No, wallpaper does not work anywhere.
 If not hung properly, wallpaper will look horrible.
 Also, depending on the room, it may be prone to fading or condensation.
 Before choosing to wallpaper, you should consider how it will look three, five and 10 years from now.
-Once you put it up, you are not going to want to go through the process of removing it any time soon.
+Once you put it up, you don't want to remove it any time soon.

-Just because you're handy, doesn't mean you should always do a home improvement project yourself.
-Things like major roofing projects, some electrical repairs and upgrades, and structural work may need the expertise of a professional.
+Just because you're handy doesn't mean you should always do a home improvement project yourself.
+Things like major roofing projects, certain electrical repairs and upgrades, and structural work may need the expertise of a professional.
 It's always best to know and admit your limits.

 Remodeling a home is no small undertaking, but one of the more recent home ownership myths has been driven by the rise of televised DIY projects.
-This so-called “Reality TV” effect has given a whole generation of viewers the impression that most renovation can be accomplished in 48 hrs, with plenty of room in the budget for a big reveal party.
+This so-called "reality TV effect" has given a whole generation of viewers the impression that most renovation can be accomplished in 48 hours, with plenty of room in the budget for a big reveal party.
 Unfortunately, that's not normally how things run.
-For one thing, the flow of a reality show remodel is scripted, and the small crew shown is usually supplemented by a larger group of pros who do the lions share of work once the cameras are turned off.
+For one thing, the flow of a reality show remodel is scripted.
+And the small crew shown is usually supplemented by a larger group of pros who do the lion's share of work once the cameras are turned off.

-Reality TV shows are great fun, but don’t fail to separate reality from the myths of reality TV.
+Reality TV shows are great fun, but remember to separate reality from the myths of reality TV.
 Instead, get a reality check free of myths with our ultimate guide to surviving a DIY remodel.

 If you think adding a pool will boost the value of your home, consider the location.
-If you live in a warm part of the country, pools may in fact add value.
-But if you live in the Midwest or on the East Coast, pools can be a more of a liability as they cost a lot to maintain in the winter and some home buyers just don't want one.
+If you live in a warm part of the country, a pool may help.
+But in the Midwest or on the East Coast, pools can be a more of a liability.
+They cost a lot to maintain there in the winter and some home buyers just don't want one.

 If you're planning to sell your home, a common myth is that you need to paint all the rooms white or beige so potential buyers can visualize themselves in the home.
 Instead, splashes of color done tastefully throughout the home can help sell a home.
 White can make the home look painfully bland.

 First, consider how many bedrooms and bathrooms you already have.
-If you only have one bedroom to start, adding a second bedroom is probably the smartest home improvement choice.
+If you only have one bedroom, adding a second bedroom is probably the smartest home improvement choice.
 If you have three bedrooms and only one bathroom, you might want to add another bathroom before adding a fourth bedroom.

-One of the most long-lived of homeownership myths is that you shouldn't interfere with drafts or air penetration because houses need to "breathe."
-Well, a house doesn't need to breathe but it does need to be able to dry out, vent any combustion fumes and provide the people who live in it with fresh, circulating air.
+One of the most long-lived myths of homeownership is that you shouldn't interfere with drafts or air penetration because houses need to "breathe."
+Well, a house doesn't need to breathe.
+But it does need to dry out, vent any combustion fumes, and provide the people who live in it with fresh, circulating air.

 Often referred to as "tight" houses, construction that limits air infiltration is perfectly acceptable with modern building science by pulling in and circulating air in a strategic fashion.
-More to the point, don't let a desire to allow for a breathable home prevent you from basic maintenance like sealing up drafts around windows and doors.
-A little bit of common sense and some simple research will help make sure that you're not creating a staid air pocket that might encourage moisture retention.
+But don't let a desire for a breathable home prevent you from basic maintenance like sealing up drafts around windows and doors.
+A little bit of common sense and simple research will help make sure that you're not creating a staid air pocket that might encourage moisture retention.
 Of course, if your home already struggles with mold or mildew, it's important to get started remedying the issue ASAP!
 Here's a solid primer on combating mold and mildew.

 Not so!
 Yes, tape is a great tool to use when catching drips and creating perfect lines.
 However, applying the tape and making sure it’s perfectly smooth does take a ton of time.
 So if you don’t need it (and you’re confident about your painting), just skip it!